Richard of Conisburgh, 3rd Earl of Cambridge: Southampton Plot

 In the Parliament of 1414, Richard was created Earl of Cambridge, a title formerly held by his elder brother, Edward, 2nd Duke of York, who had earlier ceased to be Earl of Cambridge either by resignation or deprivation of the title.

-Richard's creation as Earl of Cambridge in 1414, however, brought with it no accompanying grant of lands, and according to Harriss, Cambridge was 'the poorest of the earls' who were to set out on Henry V's invasion of France.
+Richard's creation as Earl of Cambridge in 1414, however, brought with it no accompanying grant of lands, and according to Harriss, Cambridge was "the poorest of the earls" who were to set out on Henry V's invasion of France.
 As a result, he lacked the resources to equip himself properly for the expedition.
-Perhaps partly for this reason, Richard conspired with Lord Scrope and Sir Thomas Grey to depose King Henry and place his late wife Anne's brother Edmund Mortimer, 5th Earl of March, on the throne.
+Perhaps partly for this reason, Richard conspired with Lord Scrope and Sir Thomas Grey to depose Henry V of England and place his late wife Anne's brother Edmund Mortimer, 5th Earl of March, on the throne.
 On 31 July, Mortimer revealed the plot to the king.
 Later, he served on the commission that condemned Richard to death.
 Although Richard pleaded with the king for clemency, he was beheaded on 5 August 1415 and buried in the chapel of God's House at Southampton (now St. Julien's Church, Southampton).
 The fleet set sail for France a few days later, on 11 August 1415.

 The Southampton Plot is dramatised in Shakespeare's Henry V, and in the anonymous play, The History of Sir John Oldcastle.

 Legacy

 Although Cambridge's title was forfeited, he was not attainted, and his four-year-old son Richard was his heir.
 Within three months, Cambridge's elder brother, Edward of Norwich, 2nd Duke of York, was slain at Agincourt, and Cambridge's four-year-old son eventually inherited his uncle's titles and estates as well as his father's.

-In the parliament of 1461, King Edward IV had the sentence that had been passed on his grandfather, Richard, Earl of Cambridge, annulled as 'irregular and unlawful'.
+In the parliament of 1461, Cambridge's grandson King Edward IV had the sentence that had been passed on his grandfather annulled as "irregular and unlawful".

 Marriages and issue

 Early in 1408 Richard married Anne de Mortimer, the eldest of the four children of Roger Mortimer, 4th Earl of March, and Eleanor Holland.
 Anne was a niece of Richard's stepmother Joan Holland, and the granddaughter of his first cousin, Philippa of Clarence.
-Thus, Richard and Anne are first cousins twice removed, yet they are close in age; Richard is actually only three years older than she.
+Thus, Richard and Anne were first cousins twice removed, yet they were close in age; Richard was only three years older than she.

 The marriage took place secretly, without parental consent, and was validated on 23 May 1408 by papal dispensation.
 It brought Richard no financial benefit, since Anne's only income was an annuity of £50 granted for her maintenance by Henry IV in 1406.

 By his first wife, Richard had two sons and a daughter: